Skip to content

 • Handover patient to Medic

-• Provide details on the patient and your conducted treatments
+• Provide details on the patient and the treatments you have conducted

 7R_ProcedureFullFix.png

-A centralized location where wounded are being gathered for treatment.
-Usually setup in mass casualty situations.
+A centralised location where wounded are being gathered for treatment.
+Usually set up in mass-casualty situations.
 It can be improvised out of the situation or predefined.
 Once available all wounded are being brought to the Triage Station for treatment while it is operational.

 • Medical Personnel - Focuses on all medical exclusive treatments, e.g. diagnose and medicate.

-• Assistant Personnel - Stop the bleeding of incoming Patients and maintains stabilized state of present Patients who are waiting for Medical Personnel.
+• Assistant Personnel - Stops the bleeding of incoming Patients and maintains the stabilised state of present Patients who are waiting for Medical Personnel.
 Lines up patients for easier access.
 Assists Medical Personnel in any way possible to allow them to focus on their tasks.

-• Capacity - One Medic and one Assistant can deal with 2-4 stabilized patients and/or 1-2 critical patients at any point.
+• Capacity - One Medic and one Assistant can deal with 2-4 stabilised patients and/or 1-2 critical patients at any point.

 • Spectator - You will join a Spectator mode in which you can spectate your fellow players.